 Logo

-10 Jaw-Dropping Hiking Spots in the Faroe Islands You Can’t Miss
+10 Jaw-Dropping Hiking Spots in the Faroe Islands You Don’t Want to Miss

 Did you know that the Faroe Islands boast more sheep than people?
 This remote archipelago in the North Atlantic is a hiker’s paradise, where rugged landscapes meet dramatic coastlines.